 Through HDR as its prime consultant, the Coalition engaged SWCA to perform the cultural resources analysis.
 SWCA assigned staff that met the Secretary of the Interior's Professional Qualification Standards in architectural history and archaeology to perform the analysis.
 At OEA's request, the Coalition directed SWCA to develop an approach inclusive of archaeology and built environment resources.
-The analysis approach included conducting a literature review, conducting field investigation, and producing a technical document.
+The analysis approach included conducting a literature review (specifically data cuts from the Utah SHPO and the Forest Service), conducting field investigation, and producing a technical document.
 For historical architecture, the analysis approach included following Utah SHPO guidelines for reconnaissance level survey.
 For archaeology, the survey method consisted of a Class II and III hybrid of selected areas.